Goldfinger (band)

-Goldfinger is an American punk rock and ska punk band from Los Angeles, California, formed in 1994.
-In their early years the band was considered a contributor to the movement of third-wave ska, a mid-1990s revitalization in the popularity of ska.
-However, the releases of Open Your Eyes and Disconnection Notice saw the band shed most of the ska influence, and they have been more commonly placed in the punk rock genre in later years.
+Goldfinger is an American punk rock band from Los Angeles, formed in 1994.
+In their early years, the band was considered a contributor to the movement of third-wave ska, a mid-1990s revitalization in the popularity of ska, evidenced in their first three albums: Goldfinger (1996), Hang-Ups (1997) and Stomping Ground (2000).
+However, the releases of Open Your Eyes (2002) and Disconnection Notice (2005) saw the band shed most of the ska influence, and they have been more commonly placed in the pop-punk genre in later years.
+They have since released three more albums: Hello Destiny...
+(2008), The Knife (2017) and Never Look Back (2020).
+The band is also noted for their support for animal rights.

+Frontman John Feldmann has been the sole constant member of the group.
+Other longtime members have included Charlie Paulson (guitar), Simon Williams (bass), Kelly LeMieux (bass) and Darrin Pfeiffer (drums).
+As of 2019, the band consists of Feldmann, Paulson, Philip Sneed (guitar), Mike Herrera (bass), and Nick Gross (drums).

 History

 Formation, Goldfinger, and Hang-Ups (1994–1998)

-Goldfinger was formed by former Electric Love Hogs member John Feldmann on vocals and guitar, Simon Williams on bass, former drummer of Buffalo NY's Zero Tolerance Darrin Pfeiffer on drums, and Charlie Paulson on guitar.
+Goldfinger was formed by former Electric Love Hogs member John Feldmann on vocals and guitar, Simon Williams on bass, former drummer of Zero Tolerance Darrin Pfeiffer on drums, and Charlie Paulson on guitar.
 At the time the band was formed, Feldmann and Williams were working at the same shoe store where they were discovered by A&R Executive Patrick McDowell.
 Before they were signed to a major label, they released an EP titled Richter on the independent label Mojo Records, which received favorable reviews and a substantial amount of airplay on college radio, leading to Goldfinger and Mojo signing a major-label contract with Universal Records.

 Many of the songs on Richter are demo versions of songs on the band's full-length debut, Goldfinger, which was produced by Jay Rifkin and released by Mojo Records on February 29, 1996.
 The song "Here in Your Bedroom" from the album was especially popular and helped the band gain a solid fanbase.
 In 2006, Alternative Press listed the self-titled Goldfinger album as one of the "10 Albums That Shaped 1996" alongside No Doubt, Weezer and others.
 The band released its second album, Hang-Ups, on September 9, 1997.
 Founding bassist Simon Williams left the band following Hang-Ups.
 During this time, Goldfinger released a popular cover of the song "More Today Than Yesterday" by Spiral Starecase, which also helped the band stay out of obscurity.